Basic modeling exercises#

 Boundary event#

-4. Toggle Simulation and toggle pause for a task within the sub-process to let you manually simulate timer event and confirm that the process is completed properly also when triggering the timeout.
+Toggle Simulation and toggle pause for a task within the sub-process to manually simulate the timer event and confirm that the process completes properly when you trigger the timeout.

 More boundary events#